 Mycoses and Transplants

 Infections in transplant patients is covered in depth in the early part of the presentation, showing that despite Candida being more opportunistic in the immediate post-op period, it can be rapidly treated.
 There is a short overlap period, however, where the longer lasting (but later emerging) infections from Aspergillus have been show to occur at the same time as the Candida infections.
 While the Candida infections have an overall mortality rate of approximately 30%, those caused by Aspergillus range from 50-80%.

-Antibiotics Aren’t the Biggest Risk Factor with Mycoses
+Antibiotics Aren’t the Biggest Risk Factor

 Prolonged use of antibiotics has long been known as a risk factor for developing an opportunistic mycoses, but it isn’t the biggest risk factor.
 Dr. George R. Thompson, III from the University of California, Davis, School of Medicine describes surgeries, particularly those that transect the bowel wall, carry the highest risk.